 And what about the digital mammography devices with tomosynthesis?

 Tomosynthesis mammograms are also known as “tomo” or 3D mammograms.
 These machines were introduced in 2011 and further contributed to the progress and quality of the images.

 Digital mammography machines with this option cost over 60.000 euros.
-Nevertheless, they are still quite difficult to find on the market for pre-owned medical equipment.
+However, they are not found in great numbers on the market of pre-owned medical equipment.

 How to Determine Which System to Buy?